-Again, even this more complex estimand \eqref{eqn:ATTgt_all_g} maps back to the $2\times 2$ DiD setup, as it leverages two periods, $t$ (post) and $t_{\text{pre}}$ (pre), and two groups, $G_i=g$ (treated) and $G_i=g'$ (comparison).
-This representation makes it clear that, in practice, we can leverage various pre-treatment periods and not-yet-treated comparison groups to characterize the $ATT(g,t)$ under Assumption \ref{ass:gt-parallel-trends-all}.
-We can also combine several of these to form an $ATT(g,t)$ estimand that uses more data \citealp{Wooldridge2021, Gardner2021, Liu2022, Borusyak2023, Chen_SantAnna_Xie_effientDiD_2024}.
+which again maps back to the $2\times 2$ DiD setup, as it leverages two periods, $t$ (post) and $t_{\text{pre}}$ (pre), and two groups, $G_i=g$ (treated) and $G_i=g'$ (comparison).
+This representation makes it clear that, in practice, one can use various pre-treatment periods and not-yet-treated comparison groups to characterize the $ATT(g,t)$ under Assumption \ref{ass:gt-parallel-trends-all}.
+We can also combine several of these to form an $ATT(g,t)$ estimand that uses more data (\citealp{Wooldridge2021, Gardner2021, Liu2022, Borusyak2023, Chen_SantAnna_Xie_effientDiD_2024}).
 An intuitive estimand that naturally extends \eqref{eqn:ATTgt-nyt} and allows us to use more pre-treatment data is given by